Hieromon/AutoConnect/mkdocs/menu.md

 Once it was established WiFi connection, its SSID and password will be saved in the flash of ESP8266/ESP32 automatically.
 The **Open SSIDs** menu reads the saved SSID credentials from the flash.
 The stored credential data are listed by the SSID as shown below.
 Its label is a clickable button.
 Tap the SSID button, starts WiFi connection it.

 <img src="images/open.png" style="border-style:solid;border-width:1px;border-color:lightgrey;width:280px;" />

+!!! note "Saved credentials data structure has changed"
+    A structure of AutoConnect saved credentials have changed in v1.1.0 and was lost backward compatibility.
+Credentials saved by AutoConnect v1.0.3 (or earlier) will not display properly with AutoConnect v1.1.0.
+You need to erase the flash of the ESP module using the esptool before the sketch uploading.
+    ```
+    esptool -c esp8266 (or esp32) - p [COM_PORT] erase_flash
+    ```

 ## <i class="fa fa-bars"></i> Disconnect